abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-With just those 2 lines we have added a relationship between our
+With just those two lines, we have added a relationship between our
-models, now let's work on the **Articles** resource.
+models.
+Now let's work on the **Articles** resource.

 ## Nested Articles Index

-In our **Friend Profile** mockup we specify that we wanted to render
+In our **Friend Profile** mockup, we specified that we wanted to render
 the list of articles as a nested route inside the friend profile.

-If we look again at the mockup now highlighting the nested routes
+If we look again at the mockup now highlighting the nested routes,

 ![Friend Profile with nested routes](images/friend-profile-mockup-nested.png)

-The part in red corresponds to the **Friends Show Route** and the part
+the part in red corresponds to the **Friends Show Route** while the part
 in blue is where all routes belonging to the resource **Articles**
 will go.

-We need to make a couple of changes to handle this scenario, first we
+We need to make a couple of changes to handle this scenario.
+First we
-need to make sure that the **articles** is specified as a nested
+need to make sure that **articles** is specified as a nested
-resource inside **Friends Show**, let's go to our **app/router.js**
+resource inside **Friends Show**.
+Let's go to our **app/router.js**
 and change it to reflect this:

 ~~~~~~~~